-6. Use of the Responsible Wood Logo or PEFC Logo
+6 Use of the Responsible Wood or PEFC Logos

-Organisations that are certified to the Standard are eligible to apply to Responsible Wood for the use of the RW or PEFC Logo.
+Organisations that are certified to the Standard are eligible to apply to Responsible Wood for a Logo Licence Agreement which permits the use of the Responsible Wood and PEFC Logos.
 The application forms and fees guide, the rules for use of these logos and the Logo Usage Toolkit are available on the Responsible Wood website.